North Korea says it carried out ‘very important test’

-SEOUL, South Korea (AP) — North Korea said Sunday it carried out a “very important test” at its long-range rocket launch site that will have a key effect on the country’s strategic position.
+SEOUL, South Korea (AP) — North Korea said Sunday it carried out a “very important test” at its long-range rocket launch site that U.S. and South Korean officials said the North had partially dismantled as part of denuclearization steps.

 In this image made from video of a still image broadcast by North Korea's KRT on Thursday, Aug.
 1, 2019, North Korean leader Kim Jong Un, equipped with binoculars, supervises a rocket launch test.
 (KRT via AP Video)

+The announcement comes amid dimming prospects for a resumption of nuclear negotiations between North Korea and the United States, with the North pressing to wrest major U.S. concessions by year’s end.

 The Korean Central News Agency said the test was conducted at the Sohae Satellite Launching Ground on Saturday afternoon.
-It said that the result of the test was reported to the Central Committee of the ruling Workers’ Party.

-The test results will have “an important effect on changing the strategic position of (North Korea) once again in the near future,” the agency reported.

-The report didn’t say what the test was about.
-But media reports say a new satellite image indicated North Korea may be preparing to resume testing engines used to power satellite launchers at the site.
+It didn’t say what the test included.
+But according to recent media reports, a new satellite image indicated North Korea may be preparing to resume testing engines used to power satellite launchers at the site.

-The reported test came as North Korea is stepping up pressure on the U.S. to make concessions in stalled nuclear talks.

-The U.N. bans North Korea from launching satellites because it is considered a test of long-range missile technology.

-After repeated failures, North Korea successfully put a satellite into orbit for the first time in 2012 in a launch from the same site.
-North Korea had another successful satellite launch in 2016.
+The test results will have “an important effect on changing the strategic position of (North Korea) once again in the near future,” KCNA reported.

+The Sohae launching center in Tongchang-ri, a seaside region in western North Korea, is where the North has carried out satellite launches in recent years, resulting in worldwide condemnation and U.N. sanctions over claims that they were disguised tests of banned missile technology.

+North Korea has said its satellite launches are part of its peaceful space development program.
+But many outside experts say ballistic missiles and rockets used in satellite launches share similar bodies, engines and other technology.

+North Korea has since demanded the U.S. to come up with new acceptable proposals by the end of this year.
+In recent months, North Korea has performed a slew of short-range missile and other weapons launches and hinted at lifting its moratorium on bigger weapons tests, such as nuclear and long-range missiles.

+KCNA said the North’s Academy of the National Defense Science submitted a report on “the successful test of great significance” to the Central Committee of the ruling Workers’ Party.
+The North said last week that the Central Committee will hold a meeting in late December to discuss unspecified “crucial issues” in line with “the changed situation at home and abroad.”

 At the United Nations, a statement released by North Korea’s U.N. ambassador, Kim Song, said that denuclearization had “already gone out of the negotiation table.”
-It said North Korea does not need to have lengthy talks with the United States as the end-of-year deadline set by its leader Kim Jong Un for substantial U.S. concessions in nuclear diplomacy looms.
+It said North Korea does not need to have lengthy talks with the United States as the end-of-year deadline set by Kim for substantial U.S. concessions in nuclear diplomacy looms.

 The statement accused the Trump administration of persistently pursuing a “hostile policy” toward the country “in its attempt to stifle it.”
 The ambassador also said Washington’s claims it is engaged in a “sustained and substantial dialogue” with Pyongyang solely for “its domestic political agenda.”